yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Will not be replaced by automated units"
 	Applicable to: Improvement

+??? example  "Improves [resourceFilter] resource in this tile"
+	This is offered as an alternative to the improvedBy field of a resource.
+The result will be cached within the resource definition when loading a game, without knowledge about terrain, cities, civs, units or time.
+Therefore, most conditionals will not work, only those **not** dependent on game state.
+	Example: "Improves [Strategic] resource in this tile"

+	Applicable to: Improvement

 ## Resource uniques
 ??? example  "Deposits in [tileFilter] tiles always provide [amount] resources"
 	Example: "Deposits in [Farm] tiles always provide [3] resources"